apache/hudi/rfc/rfc-51/rfc-51.md

 #### COW table

-Reading COW tables in CDC query mode is equivalent to reading MOR tables in RO mode.
+CDC queries always extract and return the persisted CDC data.

 #### MOR table

-According to the section "Persisting CDC in MOR", CDC data is available upon base files' generation.
+According to the section "Persisting CDC in MOR", persisted CDC data is available upon base files' generation.
+The CDC-type query results should be consisted of on-the-fly read results and as-is read results.
+See the [Read](#cdcread) section.

-When users want to get fresher real-time CDC results:

-- users are to set `hoodie.datasource.query.incremental.type=snapshot`
+The implementation should

-- the implementation logic is to compute the results in-flight by reading log files and the corresponding base files ( current and previous file slices).
+- compute the results on-the-fly by reading log files and the corresponding base files (current and previous file slices).
-- this is equivalent to running incremental-query on MOR RT tables

-When users want to optimize compute-cost and are tolerant with latency of CDC results,

-- users are to set `hoodie.datasource.query.incremental.type=read_optimized`
-- the implementation logic is to extract the results by reading persisted CDC data and the corresponding base files ( current and previous file slices).
+- extract the results by reading persisted CDC data and the corresponding base files (current and previous file slices).
-- this is equivalent to running incremental-query on MOR RO tables
+- stitch the results from previous 2 steps and return the complete freshest results

 Here use an illustration to explain how we can query the CDC on MOR table in kinds of cases.